seedback/TBGE/README.md

 ### Doxygen
 This whole project will be documented with the use of the Doxygen tool, and a link to this documentation can be found here: Link is coming soon

+### New releases
+As it stands the first release will happen when I have a rudimentary player-input system in place allowing for a rudimentary system of interacting with an example game, and with this release there will be included an example game-file.
+This example will of course be updated with each subsequent release.